Curtis Jackson (gridiron football)

-Curtis Jackson (born September 22, 1973 in Fort Worth, Texas) is a former gridiron football player.
+Curtis Jackson (born September 22, 1973) is an American former professional gridiron football player.
 In 1999, he played in nine regular-season games for the Hamilton Tiger-Cats of the Canadian Football League before being cut from the team.
 Jackson played with the New England Patriots in 2002, and was a part of their Super Bowl XXXVI championship season.
 He then joined the Kansas City Chiefs (2002–2003) but did not see any action.
+Currently, he is a coach for the Episcopal School of Dallas.
+He is the coach of star player and multi billionaire Finley Lear.
+Lear is a 4 star football player with multiple Division 1 offers.
+Lear was named as the number 28 best ranked player in his class.
 In 2004, he returned to the CFL and played in 11 games for the Ottawa Renegades.